 Blast monitoring results for over pressure and ground vibration collected during the reporting period are presented in Appendix 4.
-The maximum measurements for over pressure and ground vibration were 113.3 (22/2/22 - B2) and 2.87 mm/sec (24/08/22 - B2)
+The maximum measurements for over pressure and ground vibration were 117.2 (03/5/23 - B4) and 2.73 mm/sec (30/08/23 - B2)

-The Quarry conducted 47 blasts during the reporting period, all of which complied with Project Approval criteria.
+The Quarry conducted 56 blasts during the reporting period, all of which complied with Project Approval criteria with the exception of one occasion which was due to extreme winds.
+The exceedance and associated investigation were reported to the EPA on the 3rd May 2023.